rblades/dhworkbook_master/docs/introduction/crafting-digital-history.md

 You can also 'tag' any annotation you make.
 If many people use the same set of tags, you can collect annotations by tag.
 This can make it easier to do group research projects, for instance.

 **Please always tag your annotations with 'hist3814o'.
-That way, everyone's tags will show up on [the course Hypothesis page](http://jonudell.net/h/facet.html?facet=tag&mode=documents&search=hist3814o)**
+That way, everyone's tags will show up on [the course Hypothes.is page](http://jonudell.net/h/facet.html?facet=tag&mode=documents&search=hist3814o)**

 #### Collecting your own annotations on your blog

 Hypothes.is has an **API** that allows you to do some neat things.
 'API' stands for 'application programming interface', which is just a fancy way of saying, 'you can write a program that interacts with this web service'.
 [Kris Shaffer](http://pushpullfork.com/), a professor at the University of Mary Washington, has written a **plugin** for Wordpress that allows you to automatically collect annotations you make across the web and to display them all on a single page on your blog.
 So, we'll go get that plugin and install it on your blog:

-Open [Kris Shaffer's hypothes.is aggregator](https://github.com/kshaffer/hypothesis_aggregator) in a new browser window.
+Open [Kris Shaffer's Hypothes.is aggregator](https://github.com/kshaffer/hypothesis_aggregator) in a new browser window.

 1. Click “Clone or Download” (the green button at the top right).
 2. In the pop-up, click 'Download ZIP'